-Accounts Receivable, or as they are commonly known 'Debtors', represent on average about 40% of the total assets within the balance sheet of most firms, which assets are deemed liquid.
+Accounts Receivable, or as they are commonly known 'Debtors', represent on average circa 40% of the total assets within the balance sheet of most firms, which assets are deemed as liquid.
 Consequently, an improvement in the DSO would not only improve the credit worthiness of firms but also releases financial resources that could be directed to further investment.

-The DSO Ratio is the tool widely used by businesses globally to measure the performance of the credit management function.
+The DSO Ratio is the tool widely used by businesses globally to measure the performance of their credit management functions.
 It represents the average time taken by customers in settling their invoices due to their suppliers.
 This Ratio is composed of two variables, the Debtors Amount and the Sales Turnover which are expressed in collection days.